arogozhnikov/einops/README.md

 from einops.layers.torch import Rearrange, Reduce
 ```

-Layers are behaving in the same way as operations and have same parameters
+Layers behave similarly to operations and have same parameters
-(for the exception of first argument, which should be passed during call)
+(for the exception of first argument, which is passed during call)

 ```python
 layer = Rearrange(pattern, **axes_lengths)